-Paul Toole has worked hard to deliver for the communities of the Bathurst electorate over the past eight years, securing a number of upgrades to the Great Western Highway, an expansion of the Bathurst Correctional Centre, a new $6.6 million Ambulance Station, a new Rural Fire Service Control Centre, waste water and sewerage upgrades for Portland and Cullen Bullen, $1.1 million to open the rail line between Kandos and Rylstone, and delivering much-needed improvements to our local villages.
+Paul Toole has worked hard to deliver for the communities of the Bathurst electorate since his election to Parliament in 2011, securing a number of upgrades to the Great Western Highway, an expansion of the Bathurst Correctional Centre, a new $6.6 million Ambulance Station, a new Rural Fire Service Control Centre, waste water and sewerage upgrades for Portland and Cullen Bullen, $1.1 million to open the rail line between Kandos and Rylstone, and delivering much-needed improvements to our local villages.

 It’s no wonder, then, that he enjoys great popular support across the region.
-A proven hard worker with a genuine love for the little things that make communities great, ‘Toolie’ hasn’t let up and is determined to deliver even more for the electorate if he’s returned.
+A proven hard worker with a genuine love for the little things that make communities great, ‘Toolie’ hasn’t let up and is determined to deliver even more for the electorate.

-Prior to entering State Parliament, Paul was a primary school teacher for almost 20 years working in some of the area’s best schools and became a member of the local council in 1995.
-He became Bathurst Regional Council’s first deputy mayor in 2005 and then mayor in 2007, making Bathurst the fastest-growing inland regional city in NSW.
+Prior to entering State Parliament, Paul was a primary school teacher for almost 20 years, working in some of the area’s best schools and became a member of the local council in 1995.
+He became Bathurst Regional Council’s first deputy mayor in 2005 and then mayor in 2007, helping Bathurst become the fastest-growing inland regional city in NSW.

-Since 2011, Paul has been the Parliamentary Secretary to the Deputy Premier and for Asia-Pacific Trade and also held the role of Minister for Local Government, Racing, Lands and Forestry.
+Paul has been the Parliamentary Secretary to the Deputy Premier and for Asia-Pacific Trade and also held the role of Minister for Local Government, Racing, and Lands and Forestry, Regional NSW and Police.

-Paul is now Deputy Leader of the NSW Nationals and is Minister for Regional Transport and Roads.
+Paul is now the Shadow Minister for Police and Shadow Minister for Regional NSW.